-Malfunction Reasons for malfunction Correction measures The regulating valve V130 (refer to the P&ID) is malfunctioning The 3-way valve V130 is malfunctioning and therefore directing too much flow through the plate heat exchanger.
-Run the actuator calibration according to the instructions found in the HX-unit manual that is supplied with the unit, i.e. set the actuator Dip-switch 1 to 'On' position.
-If the actuator is not moving during this procedure it is broken and has to be replaced.
-The inlet temperature on the secondary circuit is decreasing too fast, and the 3-way valve is not able to adjust the flow in the secondary circuit fast enough The inlet temperature on the secondary and the secondary circuit fast enough The inlet temperature on the secondary and the secondary circuit fast enough.
-Wait for two minutes and see if the alarm is reset automatically.
+The inlet temperature on the secondary circuit is decreasing too fast, and the 3-way valve is not able to adjust the flow in the secondary circuit fast enough Wait for two minutes and see if the alarm is reset automatically.
 If the alarm is active longer than two minutes, check the 3-way valve's function.
 If the 3-way valve or the valve actuator is malfunctioning it must be replaced.
 If the temperature in the primary circuit is too low it will result in condensation in the main drive section.
 No condensation is allowed.
 The temperature in the secondary circuit should not be allowed to decrease or increase too fast.
 A change of 1°C / minute should not be exceeded.

-The FTSA11 (refer to • The FTSA11 flow Check the temperature by comparing the

-the P&ID) flow sensor with the , , , , ,

-sensor with the analogical circuit temperature indicator TI21.
-The

-analogical temperature outlet is temperature of FTSA11 should be higher

-temperature outlet broken. than the TI21 temperature.
-Replace the

-is malfunctioning.
-FTSA11 if necessary.

-If a TI21 is not installed then check the

-primary circuit temperature (using a

-portable measuring device) and compare it

-to FTSA11.
-To get an accurate value the

-portable temperature gauge must be

-connected close to the FTSA11.
-Replace

-the FTSA11 if necessary.
+The FTSA11 (refer to the P&ID) flow sensor with the analogical temperature outlet is malfunctioning.
+The FTSA11 flow sensor with the analogical temperature outlet is broken.
+Check the temperature by comparing the FTSA11 temperature with the secondary circuit temperature indicator TI21.
+The temperature of FTSA11 should be higher than the TI21 temperature.
+Replace the FTSA11 if necessary.
+If a TI21 is not installed then check the primary circuit temperature (using a portable measuring device) and compare it to FTSA11.
+To get an accurate value the portable temperature gauge must be connected close to the FTSA11.
+Replace the FTSA11 if necessary.